ag4ve/NF-Save/README.md

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
 \# Lookup table to make sure elements are in order

-# POD ERRORS

-Hey! __The above document had some coding errors, which are explained below:__

-- Around line 17:

-    '=item' outside of any '=over'

-- Around line 126:

-    You forgot a '=back' before '=head1'